 Smoltz has more games and saves, and a lower ERA.
 Schilling has more strikeouts and walked less, which resulted in a lower WHIP.
 WAR is an attempt by the Sabermetric community to equate the value of players across eras, teams, ballparks, etc. Schilling outclasses Smoltz there.

 Curt Schilling played for the Philadelphia Phillies for eight and a half years.
 Other than the first year or two of Schilling’s time with them, the Phillies were a doormat in the National League.
 By contrast, Smoltz was part of one of the greatest collection of starting pitchers of all time, the perennially contending Atlanta Braves of the 1990’s.
 Smoltz was blessed to have fellow Hall of Famers Tom Glavine and Greg Maddux in the same rotation.
-Consequently, that team famously went to the Postseason every year from 1991 to 1999, and only won one World Series.
+Consequently, that team famously went to the MLB Postseason every year from 1991 to 1999, yet only won one World Series.

 These guys are Titans of the playoffs.
 This is because they both stepped up when the bright lights came on.
 Smoltz goes from a 3.33 career ERA and 1.176 WHIP, to a 2.67 ERA and 1.144 WHIP in the playoffs.
 Schilling goes from a career 3.46 ERA and 1.137 WHIP, to a 2.23 ERA and .968 WHIP.
-Smoltz has one career Complete Game in the Postseason, Schilling has four.
-Smoltz is 15-4 in the Postseason, Schilling 11-2.
+Smoltz has one career Complete Game in the postseason, Schilling has four.
+Smoltz is 15-4 in the postseason, Schilling 11-2.

 John Smoltz’s most iconic performance is Game 7 of the 1991 World Series.
 Smoltz was out-dueled by fellow Hall of Famer Jack Morris in a 1-0 extra innings loss.
 Curt Schilling had his bloody sock in Game 6 of the 2004 ALCS against the Yankees.
 That was on the road to the Red Sox first World Series win in 86 years in 2004.
 And Schilling’s teams did something Smoltz’s teams never could: beat the Yankees.
 That’s why Schilling has three World Series Championships to Smoltz’s one.